Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 November 2024 04.23.33 UTC
+- WIB: Sabtu, 16 November 2024 05.28.56 UTC
-- WITA: Sabtu, 16 November 2024 05.23.33 UTC
+- WITA: Sabtu, 16 November 2024 06.28.56 UTC
-- WIT: Sabtu, 16 November 2024 06.23.33 UTC
+- WIT: Sabtu, 16 November 2024 07.28.56 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: nature
+Kategori: technology